LambdaGaming/Half-Life-Universe-RP/README.md

-# Half-Life-Universe-RP
+# Half-Life Universe RP
-This repository includes all of my custom codes that are currently being used on the Lambda Gaming Half-Life Universe RP Garry's Mod server.
-This does NOT include any scripts from the server that were originally made by someone else and modified by me.
-You are allowed to use any parts of these scripts as long as you give me credit for the original.
+This repository includes all custom code that I have written for the Lambda Gaming Half-Life Universe RP server.
+Some addons may have readme's that provide further information about them.